-Bacterin International Equity Incentive Plan
+Bacterin International Equity Incentive Plan and Inducement Grant to our Chief Executive Officer

-The following is a summary of the material terms of the Bacterin International Equity Incentive Plan:
+The following is a summary of the material terms of the Bacterin International Equity Incentive Plan (the "Plan"):

-The purpose of the incentive compensation plan is to enable us to attract, retain and motivate key employees, directors and independent consultants, by providing them with stock options and restricted stock grants.
-Stock options granted under the incentive compensation plan may be either incentive stock options to employees, as defined in Section 422A of the Internal Revenue Code of 1986, or non-qualified stock options.
-The plan is administered by our compensation committee.
-The administrator of the plan has the power to determine the terms of any stock options granted under the incentive plan, including the exercise price, the number of shares subject to the stock option and conditions of exercise.
-Stock options granted under the incentive plan are generally not transferable, vest in installments and are exercisable during the lifetime of the optionee only by such optionee.
-The exercise price of all incentive stock options granted under the plan must be at least equal to the fair market value of the shares of common stock on the date of the grant.
+The purpose of the Plan is to enable us to attract, retain and motivate key employees, directors and independent consultants, by providing them with stock options and restricted stock grants.
+Stock options granted under the Plan may be either incentive stock options to employees, as defined in Section 422A of the Internal Revenue Code of 1986, or non-qualified stock options.
+The Plan is administered by our compensation committee.
+The administrator of the Plan has the power to determine the terms of any stock options granted under the incentive plan, including the exercise price, the number of shares subject to the stock option and conditions of exercise.
+Stock options granted under the Plan are generally not transferable, vest in installments and are exercisable during the lifetime of the optionee only by such optionee.
+The exercise price of all incentive stock options granted under the Plan must be at least equal to the fair market value of the shares of common stock on the date of the grant.

-There are 9,000,000 shares of our common stock authorized to be issued under the plan.
-As of December 31, 2012, we had outstanding options to purchase 5,266,535 shares granted and 733,900 shares of restricted stock issued, to directors, executives, employees and consultants, leaving approximately 1,559,898 shares available for issuance thereunder.
+There are 9,000,000 shares of our common stock authorized to be issued under the Plan.
+As of December 31, 2013, we had outstanding options to purchase 5,583,285 shares and 643,500 shares of restricted stock issued, to directors, executives, employees and consultants, leaving approximately 1,006,648 shares available for issuance thereunder.